CODE-AXION/blood-bank/flow.md

     *   **Features:**
         *   **Request For Blood Page/Registration (7.3):** User fills in their personal details (name, email, contact, blood group needed, units, urgency, required by date) and patient details (if applicable).
         *   **Data Submission:** The request is submitted to the system.
-    *   **System Action Flow:** The request is recorded in the `blood_requests`  table with a 'pending' status, typically with a `patient_id` and it will also store the data in the users table also with the name and email and the role as `patient` and the user.id will be stored in the `patients.user_id` so the patient details will also be filled in the patients table !. and the newly registered patient will be sent password reset mail on his mail id and after loggin in the patient can submit more blood requests if he wants in future ! if he tries to register again with the same id we would throw him an error to log in as a patient
+    *   **System Action Flow:** The request is recorded in the `blood_requests` table with a 'pending' status.
+A new `user` with the 'patient' role and a corresponding `patients` record are created.
+An email is sent to the patient with a link to set their password, granting them access to their Patient Panel where they can track the request status.
+The request now enters the admin review queue.

 3.  **Blood Search (Public View - Limited Info):**
     *   A user wants to check general availability of a blood group.